mohitk09/battle-of-the-bastards/README.md

 yarn dev will start both the backend server as well as start react development server.
 Environment file is also created to pass the credentials securely.

+*Site is also deployed on heroku for sometime can be accessed on*[https://battle-of-the-bastards.herokuapp.com/]